Oisavictor/oisavictor-gads-2020-practice-project/README.md

 Then you can run them from the files which you have created with the .sh extension.
 """

-# Any Contributions and/or review to this project would be highly appreciated, and your suggestions can be send directly to the author @ oisavictor@gmail.com
+# Any Contributions and/or review to this project would be highly appreciated.